AviatrixSystems/Docs/HowTos/image_release_notes.rst

 - Controller images ami-05f68e98cdd080289, ami-043530fe4901c2f25, and ami-0ec2b3fcdc3916621 close a potential denial-of-service vulnerability and corrects an issue with launching controller HA.

-- Note: The images are submitted to AWS, they will be available as soon as AWS approves and publishes them.

 Gateway Images: hvm-cloudx-aws- 022021, hvm-cloudx-aliyun-122520 (5/10/2021)
 ====================================================================================================